At a Glance

 We think this is how you could land Volunteer Counsellor (Merton)

-Familiarise yourself with the specific challenges faced by clients in the drug and alcohol sector.
-Understanding these issues will help you connect better with potential clients and demonstrate your commitment to their recovery.
+Familiarise yourself with the specific challenges faced by individuals dealing with substance misuse.
+Understanding these issues will not only help you connect better with potential clients but also demonstrate your commitment to the role during any discussions.

-Network with professionals already working in the field of substance misuse.
-Attend relevant workshops or seminars to meet people who can provide insights and possibly refer you to opportunities at Via.
+Network with professionals in the field of counselling and substance misuse.
+Attend relevant workshops or seminars in Merton to meet people who can provide insights into the role and possibly refer you to opportunities at Via.

 We think you need these skills to ace Volunteer Counsellor (Merton)